 1. Travel solo

 When I was young, my mom taught my sister and I to spend our 20’s “having fun and being independent.”
-She always emphasized the importance of doing things on your own and being comfortable and happy to do it.
+She always emphasized the importance of doing things on your own and being comfortable and happy doing so.
 I would recite this back to her and after all these years, I can honestly say I have never lost sight of that.
-I hate being told what to do and if someone tells me not to do something I will most likely do it in spite of them because a) I am too stubborn and b) you can’t tell me what to do.

 The experience of traveling solo are the best moments of my life.
-I learned more about myself than I thought I ever could and also made several mistakes.
-But more importantly I really did learn from those mistakes and they helped me become a more confident, assertive, and self-assured person.
+I learned so much about myself while also making several mistakes.
+What’s important is that I really did learn from those mistakes and they helped me become a more confident, assertive, and self-assured person.

 2. Exercise regularly enough in order to “feel the need”